Mekhlabhishek/Test1/book/chapter-2.md

 _Take a look at all options [here](https://webdriver.io/docs/options.html).
 We will be covering those in later part of the book so you don't have to worry about it now._

-After that we are initializing the remote client by calling `init()` method, which will assign the session to the client.
+After that we are initializing the remote client by calling `init()` method, which will assign the session to a remote client.

-Then navingating to the our website by calling `url('https://staging.aceinvoice.com/sign_in')`.
+Then we are navingating to our website by calling `url('https://staging.aceinvoice.com/sign_in')`.

 On the page there are input elements for user's email and password.
 Now we have to add an values to that field.